 Underground Church of St Jean, Aubeterre-Sur-Dronne

 Situated in the lower part of the village, the Underground Church of St Jean, also known as the Monolithic church, Eglise Monolithique, or the troglodyte church, is breathtaking.
-The church has been carved out of the rock, and the inside is enormous.
+The church has been carved out of rock, and the inside is enormous.
 The height reaches up to 20 meters at its highest.
 The Monolithic Church of Aubeterre-Sur-Dronne is the tallest in the world.
 Lucas loves exploring it!

 Des Tourbieres de Vendoire